 Your hair products could also be causing upset for your skin, but before you resign yourself to a future of topknots, take a look at how you wash your lengths.
 Silicones and sulphates in shampoos and conditioners can lead to clogged pores, so “make sure you tilt your head to the side to prevent these hair products from running down your face,” Daya recommends.

 Meanwhile, you can deal with stress-induced spots by, well, trying to stress out a little less.
 That’s not always easy, but exercise, meditation or just taking some “me” time can work wonders.
 And if it’s your acne that’s causing your worries (the ultimate vicious cycle), remember that scrubbing at spots like there’s no tomorrow will only make them angrier.

 And it goes without saying that diet plays a part.
 There’s bad news for cheese lovers, as the American Academy of Dermatology says there may be a link between dairy and breakouts.
 Bread, coffee and sugar also get a bad rep amongst dermatologists, as they’re pro-inflammatory, so they make your inflamed complexion worse.
-Instead, chow down on whole foods like protein and vegetables, and consume plenty of zinc, which is crucial to good cell function.
-It’s easy to find this in supplement form.
+Instead, chow down on whole foods like protein and vegetables.
+Also, consume plenty of zinc, which is crucial to good cell function (and easy to find in supplement form).